-- Large kidney stones are blocking more than one branch of the collecting system of the kidney (known as staghorn kidney stones)
+- Large kidney stones block more than one branch of the collecting system of the kidney.
+These are known as staghorn kidney stones.

-The most common risks from percutaneous nephrolithotomy include the following:
+The most common risks from percutaneous nephrolithotomy include:

-- Injuries to the kidney or other organs
+- Injury to the kidney or other organs

 - Incomplete stone removal